-- Office hours and live sessions: OPTIONAL OR FLEXIBLE All live, scheduled events for the course, including my office hours, are optional.
-For live presentations, I will provide a recording that you can watch later.
-If you are required to discuss an assignment with me, please contact me at the beginning of the week if you need a time outside my scheduled office hours. - Participating in discussion forums: SEVERAL TIMES PER WEEK As participation, each week you can expect to post several times as part of our substantive class discussion on the week's topics.
+- Office hours and live sessions: OPTIONAL OR FLEXIBLE My office hours, are optional.
+If you wish to discuss an assignment with me, please contact me if you need a time outside my scheduled office hours. - Participating in discussion forums: SEVERAL TIMES PER WEEK You are encouraged to participate in discussion forums, if you choose to do so.